rozlynboutin/microbiome_helper/16S-tutorial-for-CCBC.md

 ## Data Set

-In this tutorial, we are using 189 faecal samples from  [_Host lifestyle affects human microbiota on daily timescales_](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4405912/) (Lawrence *et al.*, 2014).
+In this tutorial, we are using 189 faecal samples from  [_Host lifestyle affects human microbiota on daily timescales_](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4405912/) (David *et al.*, 2014).
 These samples were taken from one subject over the course of These samples were taken from one subject over the course of a single year.
 For the purposes of this live tutorial, only a subset (1,500) of the sequences from each sample is used.

 ## Retrieve the Data